 The Juicy Lucy Burger is a regional classic from Minnesota.
 Consider it a cheese-stuffed burger.
-You can easily enjoy this at home with a few simple tricks.
-No trip to Minnesota for you although you should go some time it is very nice.
+You can easily enjoy this at home on the grill or stovetop.
+No trip to Minnesota for you although you should go sometime, it is very nice.

 So I started with my How To Grill An Excellent Burger - A Tutorial. and used 7:2:2 seasoning.
-The choice of cheese is up to you but I opted for the classic processed American cheese slice... this is middle America we are talking about.
-And if I had Velveeta I would have used it.
+The choice of cheese is up to you, but I opted for the classic processed American cheese slice... this is the middle America we are talking about.
+And if I had Velveeta, I would have used it.
 Secret confession...
-I really like Velveeta on my burgers much to my wife's embarrassment.
+I really like Velveeta on my burgers, much to my wife's embarrassment.

 Low 5 or very high 4.
 I love a good burger, and this is one.

-Most cheeses except very hard cheese will melt in the 120-130 range.
+Most cheeses except the very hardest cheese will melt in the 120°-130° range.
 In other words, it will be liquid after it cooks a little.
 So a word to the wise, let it cool a little before biting in.

 The edges may leak a little, just work on your technique next time.

 Add a second flattened patty on top and seal the edges.
-Final diameter should be about 4 inches.
+The final diameter should be about 4 inches.
 Sprinkle with some salt and pepper.
 I used my 7:2:2 spice mix.
 Press a dimple into the middle of one side about ⅛ inch deep and 1 ½ inch diameter.

-Grill for 5 minutes on the first side then 3-5 on the second side to get to 165 meat temp.
-Don’t poke holes all over it and cause a leak.
+For both stovetop and grill: 5 minutes on the first side, then 3-5 on the second side to get to 160° meat temperature.

-Let set for 5 minutes before serving.
-With lots of napkins.
+Let sit for 5 minutes before serving with lots of napkins.